DuckyMomo20012/my-fe-stack/README.md

 ### 2.6.
 UI Component Testing:

-> 🤖: Found it on: https://risingstars.js.org/2021/en.
+> 🤖 `Storybook`: Found it on: https://risingstars.js.org/2021/en.
 Will integrate into my apps.

 Other alternatives: